 What Triggers Anxiety?

 A study by the Anxiety and Depression Association of America found out that more than 40 million adults in the US experience generalized anxiety disorder.
-Although occasional anxieties are generally normal, they can be triggered by mental and physical conditions like:
+Although occasional anxieties are generally normal, they can be caused by mental and physical conditions like:

-- Generalized anxiety disorder or Gad
+- Generalized anxiety disorder or GAD

 - Panic disorders